-BIO 201, BIO 202, CHM 104, & NTR 201
+BIO 201, BIO 202, CHM 104 or CHM 201, and NTR 201

 NTR 404 : Medical Nutrition Therapy I

 This course is designed to apply the principles and theories of both normal and aberrant metabolism to the practice of diet therapy.
 Research and reference resources relating to the practice of medical nutrition therapy are explored.
 Maternal, infant, and child nutritional needs are also included in the course.
 A community nutrition project is required.
 (Formerly known as "Medical Nutrition Therapy")